Marine expeditionary unit (special operations capable): Intermediate training phase

 All the training and exercises that are conducted by the Marine Expeditionary Units while either on pre-deployment, or currently deployed, under a training curriculum, or not deployed operationally are during the Intermediate Training Phase.
 The purpose of this phase is to build unit cohesion and leadership, and emphasis on functioning as a team.
-A string of exercises are begun, and an MEU utilizes this time to rehearse for the upcoming Special Operations Capable Exercise that will determine their Special Operations Capable certification.
+A string of exercises are begun, and an MEU uses this time to rehearse for the upcoming Special Operations Capable Exercise that will determine their Special Operations Capable certification.

 At the beginning of the intermediate training phase, an operational analysis is conducted by the MEU Commander in order to assess the strengths and weaknesses of the subordinate elements.
 This will also assist in developing the commander's guidance regarding training priorities.
 Once developed, the MEU Commander will provide training guidance to improve and sustain the MSE's required capabilities.